Crossing a topological phase transition with a quantum computer: Abstract

 \section{Abstract}

 Quantum computers promise to perform computations beyond the reach of modern computers with profound implications for scientific research.
 Due to remarkable technological advances, small scale devices are now becoming available for use.
 One of the most apparent applications for such a device is the study of complex many-body quantum systems, where classical computers are unable to deal with the generic exponential complexity of quantum states.
 Even zero-temperature equilibrium phases of matter and the transitions between them have yet to be fully classified, with topologically protected phases presenting major difficulties.
 We construct and measure a continuously parametrized family of states crossing a symmetry protected topological phase transition on the IBM Q quantum computers.
+We present two complementary methods for measuring string order parameters that reveal the transition, and additionally analyse the effects of noise in the device using simple error models.
 The simulation that we perform is easily scalable and is a practical demonstration of the utility of near-term quantum computers for the study of quantum phases of matter and their transitions.

 There are now many approaches being taken to realise universal quantum computers~\cite{Nielsen2010}, with numerous academic research groups, companies and governments across the world devoting resources to each.
 Amongst the most advanced are devices based on trapped ions~\cite{Bruzewicz2019}, localized spins in diamond~\cite{Bradley2019} or silicon~\cite{Yang2019}, and superconducting circuits~\cite{Wendin2017,Kjaergaard2019}.
 While each has its advantages---such as coherence times, efficient readout, or gate speeds and fidelities---the latter is fast becoming the most adopted approach.
 Efforts by D-Wave, Google, IBM and Rigetti, for example, all use superconducting circuits based on Josephson junctions.
-Notably, IBM allows public access to a subset of their devices through their cloud based Quantum Experience, and additional access to members of their IBM Q network~\cite{IBMQ}.

 Quantum computational technology is still in its infancy, with the state-of-the-art in superconducting qubits consisting of approximately a hundred qubits, 99\% two-qubit gate fidelities, and coherence times of the order of 100$\mu s$~\cite{Kjaergaard2019}.
 Fault-tolerant error correction is also currently out of reach, and solutions for quantum memory and networking are not fully developed.
 They are consequently described as Noisy Intermediate-Scale Quantum (NISQ) devices~\cite{Preskill2018}.
 There are still unanswered questions about the potential utility of NISQ technology and whether there are fundamental obstructions to going beyond this regime.
 Nevertheless, there has recently been a flurry of proof-of-principle experiments, along with the recent claim of a demonstrable computational advantage using a quantum computer~\cite{Boixo2018,Arute2019}.
 For example, in the realm of quantum simulation, real quantum devices have been used to find the ground state of small molecules relevant for quantum chemistry~\cite{Kandala2017,OMalley2016}, to measure multi-qubit quantum entanglement~\cite{Choo2018,Wang2018}, and to simulate non-equilibrium quantum dynamics~\cite{Smith2019,Tacchino2019}.
 This list is far from exhaustive and we do not intend to review the rapid progress of the last decade.